ypratham/ypratham/README.md

 - 🌱 I’m currently learning **Android Studio, React Native**

-- 💬 Ask me about **Full-Stack Development, I can help you with what I know and learn new things with you.**
+- 💬 Ask me about **Full-Stack Development, I can help you with what I know**

 ----